webpack/webpack.js.org/src/content/concepts/entry-points.md

 };
 ```

-T> __What happens when you pass an array to `entry`?__ Passing an array of file paths to the `entry` property creates what is known as a __"multi-main entry"__.
+We can also pass an array of file paths to the `entry` property which creates what is known as a __"multi-main entry"__.
 This is useful when you would like to inject multiple dependent files together and graph their dependencies into one "chunk".

 __webpack.config.js__